Bromo-DragonFLY: Synthesis

+Analogues

+Analogues of Bromo-DragonFLY (DOB-DFLY) include DOB, DOB-FLY, DOB-2-DRAGONFLY-5-BUTTERFLY, DOB-5-hemiFLY, 2C-B-FLY, 2C-B-DragonFLY, and 2CBFly-NBOMe, among others.

 History

 Bromo-DragonFLY was first synthesized by David E. Nichols and colleagues in 1998.
 As with the earlier and less potent dihydrofuran series of compounds nicknamed FLY, Bromo-DragonFLY was named after its superficial structural resemblance to a dragonfly.

 Society and culture

 Legal status

 Internationally Bromo DragonFLY is an Unscheduled drug because is not into the Convention on Psychotropic substances of 1971 however still could be controlled for the analogue laws in some countries or for the sale of toxic substances for human consumption.

 Australia

 As of 9 September 2011, Bromo-DragonFLY was added to Schedule 2 of the Queensland Drugs Misuse Regulation 1987.

 Nationally, the drug is listed under Schedule 9 (Prohibited) of the Poisons Standard.
 Accordingly, the drug is prohibited in all states and territories.

 Canada

-As of Oct 12, 2016, Bromo-DragonFLY is listed in Schedule III of the Canadian Controlled Drugs and Substances Act: "2C-phenethylamines and their salts, derivatives, isomers and salts of derivatives and isomers", a broad definition which corresponds to anything with a 2,5-dimethoxyphenethylamine core, including (but not limited to) the 2C family (including e.g. βk-2C-B), the DOx chemical class, the TMA family, Aleph aka DOT, NBOMe, the 25x-NBx series, and of course, Bromo-DragonFLY itself (see this article).
+As of Oct 12, 2016, Bromo-DragonFLY is listed in Schedule III of the Canadian Controlled Drugs and Substances Act: "2C-phenethylamines and their salts, derivatives, isomers and salts of derivatives and isomers", a broad definition which corresponds to anything with a 2,5-dimethoxyphenethylamine core, including (but not limited to) the 2C family (including e.g. βk-2C-B), the DOx chemical class, the TMA family, aleph (DOT), NBOMe, the 25x-NBx series, and bromo-DragonFLY itself.